anmitsu/pyful/README.md

 Installation
 ------------

-pyful is installed in **/usr/local** by executing the following command as a super user:
+pyful is installed by executing the following command:

+    $ git clone git://github.com/anmitsu/pyful
+    $ cd pyful
-     $ python setup.py install
+    $ sudo python setup.py install -f

-The application can execute by the following command if the installation is normally completed:

     $ pyful

-If the installation on the system is unnecessary, the application is started by only executing the following command:

-     $ ./bin/pyful

 Dependencies
 ------------

-The operation of pyful is confirmed by Python2.6 and Python3.1 on Ubuntu 10.04.
+The operation of pyful is confirmed by Python2.7 and Python3.2 on Ubuntu 11.10.

 To display multi byte character including Japanese, **libncursesw** library might become necessary.